 Hot Tub Filter

-The hot tub filter is a vital component within your hot tubs system.
-Most hot tubs contain one filter, but larger models may be fitted with two filters.
-The filters job is to trap large contaminant particles and prevent them from circulating through the hot tub's system.
+filters job is to trap large contaminant particles and prevent them from circulating through the hot tub's system.
 Hot tub filters draw out the dirt you can't see as well as larger particles of dirt and debris.
-Not only does the hot tub filter draw out dirt and debris but other harmful contaminants that can interfere with the clarity of the water such as cosmetics and detergents.
+Not only does the

 Hot Tub Pump

-The standard hot tub contains two hot tub pumps.
-Each hot tub pump is responsible for a different role in the hot tub's circulatory system.
-The first pump is the main pump and circulates water through the heater and filter to keep the water hot and clean.
+pump is the main pump and circulates water through the heater and filter to keep the water hot and clean.
 The second pump supplies water or air to the hot tubs jets.
 The second pump is only activated when the jets are switched on.

-The main hot tub pump is the most important of the two as water circulation helps to keep the spa clean.
+hot tub pump is the most important of the two as water circulation helps to keep the spa clean.
 Without the circulation pump the water would remain stagnant and become unsanitary.
 Running the pump regularly also helps to keep the temperature even and constant.
 Without regular circulation, your hot tub could develop cold spots.
 Your hot tubs pump works to continue circulating water around twice a day in two to four hour cycles.
 The hot tub will activate the circulatory pump automatically whether the tub is in use or not.
 Some hot tubs however may be fitted with an energy efficient pump which runs 24 hours a day.

 Heating Element